Chapter 7 : A Conversation with a Hat

 Before them, on the edge of the lake were several small boats.
 "Go on, now," urged Hagrid.
 "No more 'n four to a boat."

-Right after Michael clambered another boy.
+Right after them clambered another boy.
 Liam joined Philip on the bow bench to make room.
 The other two seemed to know the newcomer.
 "Oi Fortney," said Michael.

 "Hey, Mike, Philip."
 The boy extended a hand to Liam.
 "I'm Niles Fortney."

 "There's another lad 'round here named Niles," said Fortney.
 "Grew up together, we all did.
-Been going by our last names since we were wee lads, the two of us."
+Been going by our last names for years, the two of us."

 Liam nodded.
 "How we going to get across the lake?" he asked.
 "There's no oars."
 But just then, the boats started moving on their own.